 - Lightning Bruiser: The man is a huge hulking wall of muscle and yet he's still agile, dexterous, and extremely fast with most weapons.
 Only two-handed swords slow him down, but that's more on the sheer size of them than his own speed.

-- Mangst: Suffers from this a great deal due (usually to do with his inability to help Yonah) but can be a bit more open about his concerns than others.
+- Mangst: Suffers from this a great deal due to his inability to help Yonah, but he can be a bit more open about his concerns than others.
+One of the major difference between him and brother Nier is that his anger about his situation is present in all his lines.

 - Overprotective Dad: He's less than happy when he finds out Emil and Yonah have been corresponding.